Failure To Use BCC Data Breach Compensation Claims

 How Could Organisations Reduce The Risk Of Email Data Breaches?

 A lack of awareness is one reason why a failure to use BCC data breach can happen.
-Staff should be trained in what data privacy laws require from them.
+Staff should be trained in what data privacy laws require of them.
 Some examples are shown below.

-• Foster a corporate culture that places data privacy at the fore.
+- Foster a corporate culture that places data privacy at the fore.

-• Ensure staff receive updated training when data privacy laws change.
+- Ensure staff receive updated training when data privacy laws change.

-• Make individuals responsible for ensuring they approach data privacy correctly.
+- Make individuals responsible for ensuring they approach data privacy correctly.

 What To Do If Impacted By A CC Instead Of BCC Mistake Under UK GDPR?

-You may wonder what you could do after a data breach caused by a CC instead of BCC mistake.
+You may wonder what you could do after a data breach caused by a CC instead of a BCC mistake.
 The GDPR, under UK legislation, allows you to claim compensation should this occur.
 However, you must be able to prove that:

-• The breach occurred as a result of wrongful conduct.
+- The breach occurred as a result of wrongful conduct.

-• It affected your personal data.
+- It affected your personal data.

-• You suffered financial or emotional harm.
+- You suffered financial or emotional harm.

 There are other steps you may wish to take as well.
 Some of these could help support a data breach claim.
 You could:

-• Contact the organisation that you suspect breached your personal data.
+- Contact the organisation that you suspect breached your personal data.
 They may confirm that your personal data was breached with a letter of notification.
 An organisation must inform you of a breach of your personal data without undue delay if it presents a risk to your rights and freedoms.

-• Report the breach to the ICO.
+- Report the breach to the ICO.
 As part of its role in protecting data rights, the ICO can investigate certain data breaches and issue fines.
 However, they cannot pay compensation.
 If you decide to report to the ICO, you must do so within three months of your last meaningful communication with the organisation.

-• Gather any evidence relating to the harm you have suffered.
+- Gather any evidence relating to the harm you have suffered.
 For example, credit card and bank statements could help with proving your financial losses.
 A copy of your medical records could help with proving the psychological harm you have endured.

 You can discuss your potential options following a breach of your personal data with one of our advisors using the contact details at the top of the screen.